the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `address` - (Ethereum; other blockchains will be different) 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the account with 0x appended in front `0x0cE446255506E92DF41614C46F1d6df9Cc969183`

 [airdrop](https://www.coindesk.com/learn/what-is-a-crypto-airdrop/) - involve blockchain-based projects and developers sending out free tokens to members of their communities as part of a broader marketing initiative.

+`Alpha` - in finance it refers to excess return of an investment relative to the return of a benchmark index

 [AMM](https://www.youtube.com/watch?v=1PbZMudPP5E) - Automated Market Maker; underlying protocol that powers all decentralized exchanges (DEXs), DEXs help users exchange cryptocurrencies by connecting users directly, without an intermediary; autonomous trading mechanisms that eliminate the need for centralized exchanges; drawback: susceptible to front running because of publicity in mempool